 Heating and cooling systems are in my blood.
 I’ve said, and people laugh, that I don’t have blood type A, B or O. I have blood type HVAC.
-See I was born in 1955 in Indianapolis and raised in the home of a “furnace man.”
+See I was born in 1955 in Indianapolis and raised in the home of a “furnace man” building one of the top heating and air companies in Indianapolis.
 My Navy-veteran dad sold furnaces for Indianapolis companies, including Dison Heating, Bolls Furnace Company and Dolence Heating.
 In 1962, he became co-owner of a heating and cooling business in Broad Ripple and gave me the opportunity get involved at a very young age.

 Even as a 7 year-old, I was proud of his place.
 I loved to go to the “shop” to wash floors, bathrooms and windows on the weekends, and occasionally ride with dad on sales calls and collections.
 He was the best salesman and company leader I have ever known.
 As a teenager I started working as a “helper” and got to assist installers with their daily tasks.
 A great promotion!

 In October of 1975, sadly my dad passed away at 49 years-old.
 I was a junior at Ball State University and had a tough choice—continue in school or come home to manage the business.
 I did what I knew was right for the family and our business.
 I quit school to take over and help my mother keep our Broad Ripple based heating and cooling company in business.

 I remember the day I asked all 11 people who worked for us to hang in there with me (they did and some are still with us today).
 I told them that I could not do it without them.
 I needed them.